LaserQueue/LaserQueue/API.md

 ```
 {
-	"action": "notification"
+	"action": "notification",
-	"title": <the modal title as Str>
+	"title": <the modal title as Str>,
 	"text": <the modal body as Str>
 }
 ```